We are looking for special people who feel they can open their homes to fostering a Newfie.

 - We stress the importance of spaying and neutering once maturity is reached as a means of controlling the number of animals which can be used and abused by puppy farmers and back yard breeders.

 We work closely with other national Newfoundland Breed Clubs’ welfare coordinators to find suitable homes for every dog.
 We never discriminate on the basis of health or age.
 By involving our members and all Newfoundland lovers nationwide, NNC Welfare works to raise the public's awareness of the plight of homeless animals as well as realizing the benefits of adopting a Newfoundland in need.
-Our dogs are examined, assessed, bathed, groomed, chipped, vaccinated, and receive medical treatment if needed (including spaying or neutering when necessary) before they are placed in carefully screened homes.

 What does it cost?